peterqlyon/Data-Science-Portfolio/README.md

 Hi, Thank you for taking the time to look over my Data Science Portfolio!
-Incase any of the plotly graphs do not show inside of Github, please view the projects in https://nbviewer.org/.
+Some of the plotly graphs do not show inside of Github, please copy and paste the project URL in https://nbviewer.org/ to see all visualizations.
 Have a great day!